gfsql/technical-test/README.md

   - Top 10 products sold.
   - Average transacted amount per store typology and country.
   - Percentage of transactions per device type.
-  - Average time for a store to perform its first five transactions.
   - Average time for a store to adopt devices based on its first five transactions.

 ### Assumptions